dpgithub87/WebCrawler/README.md

 ### Persistent Storage

+- Store the Downloaded HTML file in an object based storage such as Amazon S3.
 - Store crawler state and results in a database for query-based analysis.
   - Enable the crawling process to be paused and resumed by storing state.

 ## Future Improvements